 Computer users can unwittingly allow their PCs to become part of a botnet in a number of ways, including clicking on malicious links that are frequently contained within the spam messages that the botnets are used to distribute.
 The only way for users and administrators to reduce the risk of being compromised is to run anti-spam and anti-malware protection and ensure all software and hardware is up to date with security patches.

 "Countries such as the USA would do well to remember that cleaning-up infected PCs in their own back yard will be an important step in fighting cybercrime.
 Furthermore, we all shouldn't forget that if no-one bought products sold via spam there would be a lot less incentive to send junk email," explained Cluley.
 "Computer users should not just protect their computers from threats like malware and spam, they should also pledge to never ever buy anything advertised via spam."

 By continent, Asia continues to dominate in spam, with more than a third of the world's unsolicited junk email relayed by the region.
 Although the US remains the top offender by country, North America as a whole has reduced its spam throughput since last quarter, dropping from second to third place.
 The breakdown of spam relaying by continent is as follows:

 |3.
 N America

-Sophos recommends companies automatically update their corporate virus protection, and run a consolidated solution at their email and web gateways to defend against viruses and spam.
+Sophos recommends that companies automatically update their corporate virus protection, and run a consolidated solution at their email and web gateways to defend against spam and viruses.